shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 (exponentially?) decreases over time.
 At the extreme, for most experiments, if a person "converts" (e.g. buys your product/service) a year after seeing the variant, then that variant had virtually nothing to do with conversion.
-Depnding on the experiment/variant, we can probably make similar statements for (perhaps) days, (mostly likely) weeks, and (certainly) months after the variant is seen.(++)
+Depending on the experiment/variant, we can probably make similar statements for (perhaps) days, (mostly likely) weeks, and (certainly) months after the variant is seen.(++)